 They are planning to discuss Baltimore Blues by Laura Lippman on Thursday, July 2 at 11 am.

 Email us for more information.

 "Ah, how good it is to be among people who are reading!" - Rainer Maria Rilke

 Need an excuse to set aside some time to read?
 Or perhaps you haven't joined a traditional book club because it feels too much like the assigned reading in high school?
 Check out Thomaston Public Library's Silent Book Club!

 Join us for a few minutes of low-key (and completely optional!
 Introverts welcome!) socializing to share what we have read lately or are currently reading and some light snacks, followed by reading in companionable silence.
 There is no required reading, so bring your own book or ask the librarians or the fellow book club members for a recommendation to borrow when you arrive.
 We meet at the library on the fourth Monday of every month from 6:00 to 7:00 PM.
 Learn more about Silent Book Clubs here!

 In-person Silent Book Clubs are obviously cancelled while the library is closed due to COVID-19, but we are continuing to meet online to discuss what we're reading!
-Join us to share what you've been reading and watching.
-The next chat will be Monday, April 27 at 3 pm.
-Email us at email@example.com for more information.
+Email us at firstname.lastname@example.org for more information.